SiliconLabs/peripheral_examples/series1/ldma/ldma_linked_list/readme.txt

-LDMA_Linked_List
+ldma_linked_list

+Software requests an LDMA transfer on a linked list of 4 descriptors, which each move 32 halfwords of memory into a destination buffer.
+There are interrupts triggered after the second and fourth descriptors.

 This example is based on the Reference Manual Section 7.4.2:
 Chapter: LDMA
 Section: Examples
 Subsection: Example #2

-Software requests an LDMA transfer on a linked list of 4 descriptors, which each move 32 halfwords of memory into a destination buffer.
-There are interrupts triggered after the second and fourth descriptors.

 How to Test:
 1) Update the kit's firmware from the Simplicity Launcher (if necessary)